IIIF/api/source/api/presentation/2.0/index.md

 Collections are used to list the manifests available for viewing, and to describe the structures, hierarchies or collections that the physical objects are part of.
 The collections _MAY_ include both other collections and manifests, in order to form a hierarchy of objects with manifests at the leaf nodes of the tree.
 Collection objects _MAY_ be embedded inline within other collection objects, such as when the collection is used primarily to subdivide a larger one into more manageable pieces, however manifests _MUST NOT_ be embedded within collections.
 Embedded collections _SHOULD_ have their own URI from which the description is also made available.

+The first form of the recommended URI pattern without a {name} parameter is for the top-most collection that an institution makes available, from which all other collections and manifests are discoverable by following the links within the hierarchy.
+The second form is for all subsequent collections.
+Note that this recommended URI pattern prevents the existence of a manifest or object with the identifier "collection".

 Manifests or collections _MAY_ appear within more than one collection.
 For example, an institution might define four collections: one for modern works, one for historical works, one for newspapers and one for books.
 The manifest for a modern newspaper would then appear in both the modern collection and the newspaper collection.
 Alternatively, the institution may choose to have two separate newspaper collections, and reference each as a sub-collection of modern and historical.

 The intended usage of collections is to allow clients to: